 What can I expect at this year's Family/Teacher Conference?
 What can I do to prepare?

 Report cards will be sent home on December 6th.
 Family conferences will occur the next day, December 7th .
-Similar to conferences in the past, you can expect for teachers to talk about your child's progress including areas of strength and areas for growth.
+Similar to conferences in the past, you can expect for teachers to talk about your student progress including areas of strength and areas for growth.
 Teachers will also be prepared to answer any questions you may have about your student's experience at school, show student work samples, and provide you with an overall sense of how your student is doing.
+If you feel you need a more in depth follow-up meeting, you are welcome to schedule that with the classroom teacher after Family Conferences.